w3f/polkadot-wiki/docs/learn/learn-crowdloans.md

 campaign just because they do not secure a slot on their first attempt.

 When setting the parameters of a crowdloan campaign, consider the following:
+> *Important*: a crowdloan campaign can start well before the auction slot is opened.
 - The campaign creation form requires setting a crowdloan cap &mdash; the maximum amount a campaign can collect.
 A team can still win an [auction](learn-auction.md) if the cap is not reached.
 - Set the desired end of the crowdloan in the "Ending block" field.
 This helps to ensure that the